The Meaning of Numbers: The Number 69

 They also gave Me gall for My food; and in My thirst they gave Me vinegar to drink (verse 21 fulfilled in John 19:29 - 30).

-The unmerited hatred the Lord endured during his ministry was foretold in Psalm 69:4.
+The unmerited hatred the Lord endured during his ministry was foretold in verse 4 of Psalm 69.
 This verse states, "Those who hate me without a cause are more than the hairs of my head; those who would cut me off are mighty being wrongfully my enemies."
 This verse was fulfilled in John 15:25.

 Verse 25 of Psalm 69 is used by the Apostle Peter to Biblically justify replacing Judas Iscariot, who committed suicide, with another disciple (Acts 1:20).
 The Old Testament verse states, "Let their encampment be desolate; let none dwell in their tents."